-So you’ll be paying for the phone in instalments for 24 months, or even longer in some instances.
+So you’ll be paying for the phone in instalments for over a 24-month contract, or even longer in some instances.

 Why consider choosing a phone contract with no upfront cost?

-With the majority of contracts that include a brand-new, high-end phone, you’ll usually be expected to pay between £50-£200 upfront.
+If you’re getting a pay monthly contract for a brand new, high-end phone, you’ll usually be expected to pay anywhere between £30-£200 upfront.
 In effect, this is a deposit towards the cost of the phone.

 Which manufacturers offer no upfront cost phones?

-You can get no upfront cost phones from the likes of:
+You can compare mobile phone deals and get no upfront cost phones from the likes of:

 iPhone deals with no upfront cost

-Lots of networks offer iPhones with nothing to pay upfront, but you may have to wait for a few months after a brand-new model has been released to get it on a no-upfront-cost contract.
+Lots of networks offer iPhones with nothing to pay upfront.
+However, if you’re after the latest model, you may have to wait a few months after it’s been released to get it on a no-upfront-cost contract.